 Iceland

-You must be from a country outside the EU/EEA/EFTA, and not have been issued a long-term visa in the last 12 months.
+- You cannot apply if you’ve been issued a long-term visa in the last 12 months

 Latvia

-Applicant’s must be a citizen or resident of an Organization for Economic Cooperation and Development (OECD) country, such as Canada, Israel, Japan, Mexico, New Zealand, Turkey, the U.K., and the U.S.
+- Applicants accepted from citizens or residents of Organization for Economic Cooperation and Development (OECD) countries, like Canada, Israel, Japan, Mexico, Turkey, the UK, and the U.S.

-You must also work for an organization recognized by the OECD, or be self-employed with a company registered in an OECD country.
+- Work contract from an organization recognized by the OECD, or be self-employed with a company registered in an OECD country

 Malta